Friday

 Two white eyes stared back.

 Jake blinked and sat up straight.
 The cover fell around him, and he heard the pillow drop to the floor.
+The corner where the eyes had been was empty.

 05:46